Cold Sores: Causes, Symptoms, and Prevention

 Also try to avoid triggers for cold sores, like colds or stressful activities.
 You should also use sunscreen or lip balm on your face to prevent skin damage and cold sores from flaring up.
 Sun exposure can be a trigger for cold sore outbreaks.
 Naturally, you should still avoid sharing razors, silverware, toothbrushes, or other objects that might spread the virus from person to person.

-If you happen to get cold sores relatively frequently, consider talking to your doctor about potential treatments.
+If you happen to get cold sores relatively frequently, consider talking to your doctor about potential remedies.

 Once you get cold sores, it’ll take around a week or so on average for them to disappear by themselves.
 All the while, they’ll be painful to the touch and may pop, spreading infected pus to other parts of your mouth and potentially leading to other cold sores.